diemnguyen944/test_repo/docs/mPass_server_project-brief.md

 ### **Primary User Segment: The "Delegator" Professional**

-*   **Profile:** Tech-savvy professionals, managers, and knowledge workers who are existing members of a partner MO (e.g., a telco, airline, or professional association).
+*   **Profile:** Tech-savvy professionals, managers, and knowledge workers who are existing members of a partner MO (e.g., a telco, airline, or professional association,...).
 They are early adopters of AI tools but are frustrated by the need to constantly provide context.
 *   **Behaviors:** They live in their email and calendars, manage complex projects, and interact with multiple SaaS tools daily.
 They value efficiency and are willing to adopt new technology if it saves them significant time and mental energy.
 *   **Needs & Pains:**
     *   They need an AI that "just knows" the context of their work and personal life without constant re-explanation.